-Building review and rating apps like Yelp, Trip Advisor and Trivago with its API approximately cost USD 50,000 for web and from USD 65,000 for web and mobile platform.
+Building review and rating apps like Yelp, Trip Advisor, and Trivago with its API approximately cost USD 50,000 for web and USD 65,000 for web and mobile platform.

 When you build an MVP before developing your final product, you get to assess and estimate the validation your product would receive in the market.
 You could find out if your idea (and not just your product) has a place in the market and how effective it would be when you launch.

-Rolling out an MVP also gives you insights on the actual market response to your product.
+Rolling out an MVP also gives you insights into the actual market response to your product.
 The response could be both positive and negative reviews.
 While you can optimize the positive aspects of your apps, you can take corrective measures with the negative ones.
-It’s a win-win anyways.
+It’s a win-win anyway.

-Continuing our last point, an MVP can fetch you some critical feedback about your travel app’s functionality, UI or others.
-Without getting frustrated, it’s better to hear them out as they would help give better shape to your final app.
+Continuing our last point, an MVP can fetch you some critical feedback about your travel app’s functionality, UI, or others.
+Without getting frustrated, it’s better to hear them out as they would help give a better shape to your final app.

 With the critical feedback, you now have to pay attention to areas of improvement, identify loopholes and fix them.
 These criticisms are of high value as they directly come from users, who have worked on your MVP.

 So, now you know what an MVP is and its importance in the development cycle.
 Developing an MVP can minimize your loss, save your product from getting flagged and fetch you more rewards you overlooked.
-If you intend to develop a MVP for travel app or websites, get in touch with us.
+If you intend to develop an MVP for a travel apps or websites, get in touch with us.
 Our industry experience and expertise are all that your business needs.

 Our team built a seamless platform for this free mobile app for visitors to the Caribbean, including an and online booking portal that improved digital access and boost traffic significantly.View Case Study